lavollmer/todo-app/README.md

         - Drop and drag to reorder the list
 4. I decided to proritize the core funtionality first before moving to features.
 5. I started by working on the todo adding information to the application.
+6. I started to determine next steps for the coding process.

 ### Built with